yixiaoqingyuz/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation~/Planar-Reflection-Probe.md

 # Planar Reflection Probe

-Planar Reflection Probes are one of the [Reflection Probes](Reflection-Probes-Intro.html) that the High Definition Render Pipeline (HDRP) provides to help you create reactive and accurate reflective Materials.
+The Planar Reflection Probe component is one of the types of [Reflection Probe](Reflection-Probes-Intro.html) that the High Definition Render Pipeline (HDRP) provides to help you create reactive and accurate reflective Materials.

-Properties
+# Properties

 Planar Reflection Probes share many properties with the the [built-in render pipeline Reflection Probe](<https://docs.unity3d.com/Manual/class-ReflectionProbe.html>), and the [HDRP cubemap Reflection Probe](Reflection-Probe.html).